ApoloniArt/ApoGalleria/README.md

 ---

-*Made with love by [ApoloniArt](https://github.com/ApoloniArt) because I wanted inspiration on tap.* With **ApoGalleria** and <ins>Visual Aesthetics Library</ins>, I never have to worry again.
+*Made with love by [ApoloniArt](https://github.com/ApoloniArt) because I wanted inspiration on tap.* With **ApoGalleria** and **[Visual Aesthetics Library](https://github.com/ApoloniArt/Visual-Aesthetics-Library)**, I never have to worry again.
 Neither will you 💜
 Questions, feedback, or requests?
-Hit me up, I'm very friendly 😘
+Hit me up on Discord, I'm very friendly 😘